ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 ## Tips

-### res_pages vs pages
+### pages with the same name

 ReScript can only handle one module of a given name, e.g. "Index".
 This clashes with nextjs page-based routing, which expects the filepath starting from `/pages/` to match the route exposed.
-So, in order to completely avoid any problems from this issue, we always create pages in `res_pages/` and rewrap the module in the desired location in `pages/`.
-If your module uses `getStaticPaths` or `getStaticProps`, those will also need to be re-exposed.
-Also, note that we choose to repeat the folder name (e.g. "releases") in the module name (e.g. "ReleasesIndex.js").
+We use the nextjs dynamic page routing to workaround this issue.
+Whenever two pages need to use the same name, the two pages can use `[pagename1].res` and `[pagename2].res` for the page module names.
+Within each page, define a `getStaticPaths` function with returns a single path `pagename`.

 ### Do not use nextjs server side features, such as getServerSideProps